haneen-al/cybersecurity-home-lab/02-windows-client/join-domain.md

 - Receive and enforce centralized security policies through Group Policy
 - Access domain resources based on user permissions
 - Be centrally managed by domain administrators
-- Communicate with other domain-joined systems using services provided by the domain controller This way, we can manage the workstation through the same centralized security and administrative infrastructure used for the entire network.
+- Communicate with other domain-joined systems using services provided by the domain controller <br>

+This way, we can manage the workstation through the same centralized security and administrative infrastructure used for the entire network.

 ## Implementation + Results